Menahem Mendel Beilis: After the trial

 The Beilis trial was followed worldwide and the antisemitic policies of the Russian Empire were severely criticized.
 The Arabic newspaper Filastin published in Jaffa, Palestine, dealt with this trial in several articles.
 Its editor, Yousef El-Issa, published an editorial titled: "The Disgrace of the Twentieth Century".
 He wrote on 13 October 1913:

 The Beilis case was compared with the Leo Frank case, in which an American Jew, manager of a pencil factory in Atlanta, Georgia, was convicted of raping and murdering 13-year-old Mary Phagan.
 Leo Frank was lynched after his sentence was commuted to life imprisonment.

-After his acquittal, Beilis became an enormous hero and celebrity.
-One indication of the extent of his fame is the following quote: "Anyone wanting to see the major stars of New York’s Yiddish stage on Thanksgiving weekend in 1913 had three choices: Mendel Beilis at Jacob Adler’s Dewey Theater, Mendel Beilis at Boris Thomashefsky’s National Theater, or Mendel Beilis at David Kessler’s Second Avenue Theater.”
+After his acquittal, Beilis became a celebrity.
+One indication of the extent of his fame is the following quote: "Anyone wanting to see the major stars of New York's Yiddish stage on Thanksgiving weekend in 1913 had three choices: Mendel Beilis at Jacob Adler's Dewey Theater, Mendel Beilis at Boris Thomashefsky's National Theater, or Mendel Beilis at David Kessler's Second Avenue Theater.”
+The violinist Jacob Gegna also composed a piece in his honor, A tfile fun Mendel Beilis, which he recorded in 1921.

-Due to his great fame and the adulation he received, Beilis could have become wealthy through commercial appearances and the like.
+Due to his great fame, Beilis could have become wealthy through commercial appearances.
 Spurning all such offers, he and his family left Russia for a farm purchased by Baron Rothschild in Palestine, then a province of the Ottoman Empire.

-Beilis had difficulty making ends meet in Palestine, but for years he resisted leaving.
+Beilis had difficulty making ends meet but he resisted leaving.
 When friends and well-wishers pleaded with him to go to America, he would respond: “Before, in Russia, when the word ‘Palestine’ conjured up a waste and barren land, even then I chose to come here in preference to other countries.
 How much more, then, would I insist on staying here, after I have come to love the land!”

+During the Russian Civil War, the Beilis trial was reopened by the Bolsheviks.
+The former Minister of Justice Ivan Shcheglovitov, who had the case investigated as a ritual murder, was shot after a short trial in September 1918.
+Vera Cheberyak, the presumed actual killer, was shot in March/April 1919, as was one of her alleged accomplices, Pyotr Singaevsky.
+After his identity was discovered, former prosecutor A.I.
+Vipper, who had been working for the Bolsheviks, was arrested and sent to a gulag.
+He died in prison.